Follow these 6 steps to successfully implement your strategic plan.

-The critical actions move a strategic plan from a document that sits on the shelf to actions that drive business growth.
+Critical actions move a strategic plan from a document that sits on the shelf to actions that drive business growth.
 Sadly, the majority of companies who have strategic plans fail to implement them.
-According to a Fortune cover story in 1999, nine out of ten organizations fail to implement their strategic plan for many reasons:
+According to Fortune Magazine, nine out of ten organizations fail to implement their strategic plan for many reasons:

 - 60% of organizations don’t link strategy to budgeting